 JLP positions itself as different from most retailers: it is not owned by external shareholders, but by members of the workforce themselves, who are ‘Partners’ in the business rather than employees.
 Think through the impact that this business model has on their performance in a competitive, retail environment – and how Partners are treated.
 ‘Applicants need to understand why we are a partnership and what being a Partner means,’ says Michelle.
 ‘It’s not only about demonstrating our partnership principles and spirit, but understanding the advantages that the partnership gives us in the marketplace.’

-Step one: Explore the John Lewis Partnership’s principles, spirit and partnership structure – there is written and video content about these on their website.
-Then, throughout the recruitment process, prove that you share these values and approaches.
+Step one: Explore the ‘About the Partnership’ section of the John Lewis website.
+Then, throughout the recruitment process, prove that you share the values and approaches reflected here.
 In your application and at interview, provide examples of times when you demonstrated them.
 Examples could be from your part-time jobs, a placement year, involvement in sports and social activities or any voluntary work.
 Epitomise those traits in your behaviour at the assessment centre.

 For example, JLP puts a lot of emphasis on teams working together with mutual respect.
 It will therefore stand you in good stead at interview if you can talk about times when you maintained good relationships with team members, even when you disagreed about how to achieve an objective.
 Be respectful to others in assessment centre group exercises.